Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Plainville requires adherence to strict safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist.
-Operators must be trained and certified for equipment such as brush hogs, forestry mulchers, and wood chippers (ANSI Z133.1).
+Professional brush removal in Plainville requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with all operators trained in invasive species identification and equipment use (ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, and maintain a 10-foot minimum distance from overhead power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
-For more information, contact: Plainville Department of Public Works
+Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, maintaining a 10 feet minimum distance from overhead power lines.
+Commercial operators must carry a 1M minimum general liability policy (2M aggregate), workers compensation, and proof of Dig Safe compliance.

 29 West Bacon Street, Plainville, MA 02762